 Stainless steel is easy to clean.
-Most of the time, stainless steel is free from serious contaminants, except if it was kept in poor storage conditions.
+Most often, it is free from serious contaminants, except if it was kept in poor storage conditions.

-Stainless steel might have oil or light grease.
+Stainless steel may have oil or grease.
 You can remove them with a rag lightly soaked in acetone or, even better, an alcohol-based cleaner.

 There is also the case of surface oxides if you cut the metal with a plasma cutter.
 These oxides are tough and can restrict the puddle’s flow.

 If the stainless part has oxides or visible dirt, you can remove them with: